 Please list specific courses by subject prefix, course number, and title; or by using an appropriate and consistent notation such as "Core requirement," "Major elective," or "Minor elective."
 Credit hours should be listed in the appropriate column as a single digit number or, if courses might vary in credit hours, as a range (e.g., 4-5, where the suggested courses might be for 4 or 5 credit hours).

 UCA Core Courses and General Electives

 Include WRTG 1310 and 1320 in the first two semesters of the PCP, since these are required in these semesters by university policy.
 In addition, a UCA Core course with the First-Year Seminar designation is required during the first two semesters, and this fact should be noted in a general endnote regarding the UCA Core (see the section on adding endnotes, below).
 Please use this text in the endnote:

 See appropriate choices, alternatives, or substitutions under "UCA Core" in the Undergraduate Bulletin.
 During the first year, a student must complete a UCA Core course designated as a First-Year Seminar (FYS) in Critical Inquiry, Diversity, or Responsible Living.
+A lab science (BIOL 1400 or a Physical Science) and MATH 1360/MATH 1390 should be taken in the first year if possible.
 The student will also need to complete major, minor, or general elective courses designated as fulfilling the upper-division and capstone requirements of the UCA Core.

 Your PCP should of course include the appropriate number of UCA Core hours, listing specific UCA Core courses if required by your program.
 You may also include specific UCA Core courses that you recommend (rather than require), denoting these with an appropriate endnote.
 If your program allows students a choice of UCA Core courses and the order of completion, you may simply include the appropriate number of UCA Core courses, listing each as "UCA Core course."